RZZT/Company-Documents/Minutes/Minutes-2018-02-18-Directors-Meeting.md

 Matthew was duly appointed Chairperson of the meeting.

-The Directors confirmed that the requirement of seven clear days' notice for Directors' meetings was met, notice of the meeting being given on Sunday 4 February 2018 (UTC±0).
+The Directors confirmed that the requirement of seven clear days' notice for Directors' meetings was met, notice of the meeting being given on [Sunday 28 January 2018](https://github.com/RZZT/Company-Documents/blob/master/Minutes/Minutes-2018-01-28-Directors-Meeting.md).

 ## Funding Committee progress